athna/gitten/README.md

 Not yet implemented stuff:

-* LocalFile/Blob viewer
 * Commit viewer
-* Commit history
 * Blame
 * Asynchronous loading of expensive commit info in tree
 * Better error handling (404 and stuff like that)
+* Commit navigation in revision chooser component

 ## Dependencies